ykalidin/be-tools/docs/TIBCO-BusinessEvents-on-Microsoft-Azure-Based-Kubernetes.md

 Microsoft Azure provides two storage options for persistent volumes:

--   *Azure Disks* - available for access to single node with the ReadWriteOnce privilege.
+-   *Azure Disks* - Available for access to single node with the ReadWriteOnce privilege.
--   *Azure Files* - available for access to multiple nodes and pods.
+-   *Azure Files* - Available for access to multiple nodes and pods.

 For more information about Kubernetes concepts and Microsoft Azure, see [Azure Kubernetes Service documentation](https://docs.microsoft.com/en-us/azure/aks/).